zinef/zinef.github.io/content/post/algo-formalism-to-NL/index.md

 - **Verification** is increasingly externalized: the model proposes, specialized solvers/checkers verify.
 This reflects a broader trend: treat the LLM as a parser/planner and let formal tools enforce correctness downstream.
 - **Proven limits** still apply.
 Church-Turing didn’t go away, undecidability and incompleteness still constrain what any program or model can guarantee.
 The practical response is to bound the problem and add safeguards, not to hope that prose resolves impossibility.

-Think of LLMs as stochastic compilers **from intent to actions.
+Think of LLMs as stochastic compilers **from intent to actions**.
 We’re not programming in English, we’re **using English to drive formal systems**.

 ## When is natural language a good “programming layer”?